 4. Flying termites (AKA. alates or swarmers)

 If you see flying termites, an infestation could be imminent.
 Male and female termites fly for this ultimate purpose: to leave their nest, mate, and start their own colony elsewhere.
-If you see flying termites or discarded wings (which termites lose shortly after mating), you may have a new colony to contend with soon.
-Check for wings near vents, windows, doorways, and any other place through which your home could be accessed.
+If you see flying termites or discarded wings.
+The king and queen will care for their young until they are old enough for the workers to take over.
+The king and queen can live together for over ten years!
+Be on the lookout, you may have a new colony to contend with soon

 In order to keep their tunnels “clean,” drywood termites will create holes through which to kick out and discard their excrement.
 This results in little piles of wood-like droppings that resemble coffee grounds or sawdust.